 Amy Keating, a registered dietitian at Consumer Reports, says:

 “Natural flavors aren’t necessarily as natural as you might think, and you should generally try to avoid processed ingredients as much as possible.
 And if you’re thinking chicken isn’t good without salt, just know that some rotisserie chickens have far more than you’d ever add yourself.”

 Some grocery chains add more sodium to their rotisserie chickens than others.
 The worst offenders include:

 - Sam’s Club (Member’s Mark Seasoned Rotisserie Chicken), with 550 milligrams of sodium per 3-ounce serving

 - Costco (Kirkland), with 460 milligrams of sodium

 Somewhat better choices — with sodium content ranging from 170 milligrams to 368 milligrams per serving — include:

 - Stop & Shop (Nature’s Promise and “honey”)

 - Wegmans (nonorganic plain)

-Another good bet is Whole Foods’ original plain chicken, with 70 milligrams of sodium per serving, and organic chickens from Wegmans, with 95 milligrams.
+Other good bets are Whole Foods’ original plain chicken, with 70 milligrams of sodium per serving, and organic chickens from Wegmans, with 95 milligrams.